About 15 years ago, this article was titled, “Does Your School Have a eNewsletter?”

 So if you’re using an eNewsletter service, why shouldn’t you say “click here?”
 After all, that’s how these services will track the readers’ actions when they want to find out what the rest of the article holds.
 If you’re still saying “click,” you’re thinking “computer.”
 When thinking “mobile,” there are no click – only taps.
 Or they could always “visit this link.”

 Here’s hoping you and yours are blessed with a safe, happy and joy-filled Thanksgiving.
-Even though we’re in the midst of a pandemic, we are called to “Always be joyful, pray constantly, and give thanks in all circumstances” (1 Thess 5:16-18).
+Remember, we are called to “Always be joyful, pray constantly, and give thanks in all circumstances” (1 Thess 5:16-18).